 4WD and Off-Road Driving

 For trails in World Heritage-listed national parks, navigate the Oberon Colong and Howes tracks in the Blue Mountains.
-The Barrington trail is open between October and May in the Barrington Tops.
-Near Port Macquarie is Hastings Forest Way, in the Willi Willi and the Werrikimbe national parks.
+The Barrington trail is open between October and May in the Barrington Tops, with a number of camping spots along the trail.
+Near Port Macquarie is Hastings Forest Way, a 122km return touring route in the Werrikimbe National Park.

 Other 4WD trails in magnificent national parks include: